50 Interesting & Fun Facts About Louisiana State You Should Know

 New Orleans having 15 haunted hotels is one of the scary facts about Louisiana state

-A two-story white building on the corner of the street at night with bright lights
+A two-story white building with bright lights on the corner of a street at night

 New Orleans is a popular destination for paranormal investigators